natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 Comments to the script:

-* in the regular expression that processes the output of *sh ip dhcp snooping binding*, numbered groups are used instead of named groups as it was in example of section `Regular expressions <../14_regex/4a_group_example.md>`__
+* in regular expression that processes the output of *sh ip dhcp snooping binding*, numbered groups are used instead of named groups as it was in example of section `Regular expressions <../14_regex/4a_group_example.md>`__

   * groups were created only for those elements we are interested in